Herbie Collins: Early career

-Collins's first full season for NSW was in 1912–1913, playing ten matches and scoring 598 runs at an average of 42.71.
+Collins's first full season for NSW was in 1912–13, playing ten matches and scoring 598 runs at an average of 42.71.
 He finished the season with 282 against Tasmania at Hobart.
-During the 1913 Australian winter, Collins was part of an Australian team that toured North America, playing Gentlemen of Philadelphia and a combined Canada–United States team.
+During the 1913 Australian winter, Collins was part of an Australian team that toured North America, which included matches against Gentlemen of Philadelphia and a combined Canada–United States team.

 First World War and Services XI

-In 1915 Collins was one of 417,000 Australians who enlisted and was a member of the First Australian Imperial Force (AIF) as a reinforcement for the Australian Light Horse.
+In 1915 Collins was one of 417,000 Australians who enlisted and was a member of the First Australian Imperial Force (AIF) as a reinforcement for the Australian Light Horse, serving with the Army Service Corps.
 He served in the Sinai and Palestine Campaign and later on the Western Front, carting ammunition to the artillery shelling the German lines.
 At the end of the War, Collins was a Lance Corporal.

 Following the war he was included in an Australian Imperial Forces cricket team, touring England in 1919.
 Charles Kelleway, an officer, was the captain of the team for the first six matches.
-Despite Collins's rank Field Marshal Birdwood, the former commander of the Australian Corps, asked him to take over the captaincy for the remainder of the tour.
-Some of his colleagues were officers such as Jack Gregory and Nip Pellew.
-Collins proved a capable and popular captain with the team losing only four of twenty eight matches during the tour.
+Despite Collins's rank, General Birdwood, the former commander of the Australian Corps, asked him to take over the captaincy for the remainder of the tour.
+Some of his colleagues were officers, such as Jack Gregory and Nip Pellew.
+Collins proved a capable and popular captain with the team losing only four of 28 matches during the tour.
 He scored 1,615 runs including five centuries at an average of 38.45 and took 106 wickets at 16.55 apiece.

 On their way home the AIF team played ten matches in South Africa, eight of them first-class, remaining undefeated in this section of the tour.
 While Jack Gregory relished the conditions, the local newspapers acclaimed Collins as the finest player in the touring team.
 Collins scored 602 runs in South Africa at an average of 50.58 and took 39 wickets at 16.53.
 In a match at the Old Wanderers ground in Johannesburg against the South African XI, Collins scored 235 from a total of 441 in the first innings as the AIF XI won by 8 wickets.

-On arrival back in Australia, the AIF team played three first-class matches, defeating the reigning Sheffield Shield champions New South Wales and perennial Shield powerhouse Victoria.
+On arrival back in Australia, the AIF team played three first-class matches, defeating the reigning Sheffield Shield champions New South Wales and Victoria.
 A likely victory against Queensland was frustrated due to torrential rain.
-The results in Australia demonstrated the strength of the AIF team and within a few months of the team's dissolution, Collins would make his Test début, along with his AIF team-mates, Gregory, wicket-keeper Bert Oldfield and the batsmen Johnny Taylor and Nip Pellew.
+The results in Australia demonstrated the strength of the AIF team.
+Within a few months of the team's dissolution, Collins made his Test début, along with his AIF team-mates, Gregory, wicket-keeper Bert Oldfield and the batsmen Johnny Taylor and Nip Pellew.